Benfluorex

 It was on the market between 1976 and 2009, and is thought to have caused between 500 and 2,000 deaths.
 It was patented and manufactured by the French pharmaceutical company Servier.
-However, Servier is suspected of having marketed benfluorex at odds with the drug's medical properties.
+However, Servier has wittingly concealed the nature of Benfluorex, so that it would avoid the ban of Fenfluramine-related medications, which were mostly marketed by Servier (Racemic Fenfluramine/Ponderal, Dexfenfluramine/Isomeride) Servier has been found to be aware of the Fenfluramine-structure nature when starting marketing Benfluorex as an anti diabetic.
+The mechanism of action of Benfluorex was the anoretic property that is shared with the other Fenfluramine-related compounds.